 For compilation instructions specific to NERSC/cori, see NERSC.

 First, download the source distribution or git clone this repository.
 You can work from master or checkout one of the released version tags (see the Releases section on Github).
 Then change into the cloned/source directory.

 If not using Intel compilers (see below), build the package using

 If the tests pass, you can install the package (optionally with -e if you would like to edit the files after installation)

 $ python setup.py install --user

-Intel compilers might require a two step installation as follows
+Intel compilers require you to modify the build step above as follows

 If you have write access to this repository, please: